fiskaltrust/rollout-doc/technical-operations/middleware/setup.md

 :::caution

 This chapter is about locally deployed **.NET Middleware** setups (Windows or Mono on Unix).
-Other deployment types (e.g. Android, BYODC, hosted Middleware) may have significantly different layouts and requirements.
+Other deployment types (e.g., Android, BYODC, hosted Middleware) may have significantly different layouts and requirements.

 :::

-When you deploy your Middleware setup and run it for the first time you will find a couple of new files in your file system.
-This chapter elaborates on how the installation and the data directories of a Middleware installation are structured, what type of files they contain, and how these files are used.
+When you deploy your Middleware setup and run it for the first time, you will find a couple of new files in your file system.
+This chapter elaborates on the installation's structure and the data directories of a Middleware installation, the type of files they contain, and their usage.